yellowbean/absbox-doc/docs/source/installation.rst

 Public Server vs Self-hosted
 -----------------------------

-``absbox`` needs to connect an engine behind the scene.
+``absbox`` needs connecting to an ``Hastructure`` engine behind the scene.
 User can choose a public one or use it's own if user is keen on privacy and performance.

 .. code-block:: python

    from absbox import API
    localAPI = API("https://absbox.org/api/latest")

-   # optinally adding a `english` to enable all responces are represented in English
+   # optinally adding a `english` to request all responces in English
    localAPI = API("https://absbox.org/api/latest",'english')

-* For public server list, pls visit `absbox.org <https://absbox.org>`_
+* For public server list, please visit `absbox.org <https://absbox.org>`_
 * If user want to have a self-hosted server
     * user can build one from source code `Hastructure <https://github.com/yellowbean/Hastructure>`_
     * or using docker by one-line solution